-Q6) Does ChemDesign emit PFAS compounds to the ambient air (atmosphere)?
-How much PFAS does it emit into the air?
+Q7) Does Tyco emit PFAS compounds to the ambient air (atmosphere)?
+How much PFAS do they emit into the air?

-A6) PFAS compounds can be emitted into the atmosphere from the handling and use of materials that contain PFAS compounds.
+A7) PFAS compounds can be emitted into the atmosphere from the handling and use of materials that contain PFAS compounds.
 There are currently no approved U.S. EPA methods for determining emission rates of PFAS compounds.
-The U.S. EPA is in the process of developing test methods.
+U.S. EPA is in the process of developing test methods.
 Only one PFAS compound is listed as a regulated air contaminant in the state air toxics rule.
-Because of this, Safety Data Sheets are not required to list any other PFAS compounds and the facilities are not required to include them as substances in their air permit applications.
-At this time, the DNR is uncertain whether other, unregulated PFAS compounds are emitted into the air from this facility.
+Because of this, Safety Data Sheets are not required to list any other PFAS compounds, and the facilities are not required to include them as substances in their air permit applications.
+At this time, the department is uncertain whether other, unregulated PFAS compounds are emitted into the air from this facility.

-Q7) Does ChemDesign utilize control equipment to minimize PFAS emissions?
-What type of controls does it utilize?
+Q8) Does Tyco utilize control equipment to minimize PFAS emissions?
+What type of controls do they utilize?
 How effective are the controls?

-A7) ChemDesign utilizes processes and control equipment to minimize emissions of regulated pollutants from operations.
-Types of processes and control equipment utilized at the facility include condensers and scrubbers.
+A8) Tyco utilizes processes and control equipment to minimize emissions of regulated pollutants from operations.
+Types of processes and control equipment utilized at the facility includes condensers, filters, and baghouses.
+Tyco utilizes filters and baghouses to control particulate matter.
 There are currently no approved U.S. EPA methods for determining PFAS emission rates.
-Therefore, control efficiencies for PFAS cannot be determined, since control efficiency is typically determined by comparing inlet concentration to outlet concentration.
+Therefore, control efficiencies cannot be determined, since control efficiency is typically determined by comparing inlet concentration to outlet concentration.

-Q8) How much PFAS is safe to breathe?
+Q9) How much PFAS is safe to breathe?
 What is the health standard for breathing PFAS?

-A8) There are no national standards or guidelines for acceptable PFAS ambient air concentrations.
+A9) There are no national standards or guidelines for acceptable PFAS ambient air concentrations.
 Except for ammonium perfluorooctanoate, there are no Wisconsin standards or guidelines for acceptable PFAS concentrations in ambient air.
 The Wisconsin ambient air standard (NR 445) for ammonium perfluorooctanoate is 0.24 micrograms/cubic meter, which was established to prevent respiratory irritation.
-The DNR is working with the Department of Health Services (DHS) to review other states' and federal agencies' guidelines for PFAS in air, soil, water, fish and wildlife.
+DNR is working with the Department of Health Services (DHS) to review other states' and federal agencies' guidelines for PFAS in air, soil, water, fish and wildlife.

-Q9) Why doesn't the permit contain emission limits for PFAS compounds?
+Q10) Why doesn't the permit contain emission limits for PFAS compounds?

-A9) There are currently no federal air emission limitations the DNR may include in a permit at this facility.
+A10) There are currently no federal air emission limitations the department may include in a permit at this facility.
 One of these compounds, ammonium perfluorooctanoate, is listed as a hazardous air pollutant in Chapter NR 445 of the Wisconsin Administrative code.
-Operation permits are issued with all state and federal air pollution requirements and at this time, there are no state and federal air pollution requirements covering PFAS compounds.
-ChemDesign has indicated that the one regulated PFAS, ammonium perfluorooctanoate, is not contained within purchased materials, created or emitted from the facility.
+Operation permits are issued with all state and federal air pollution requirements and at this time, there are no state and federal air pollution requirements covering PFAS compounds, and Tyco has indicated that the one regulated PFAS, ammonium perfluorooctanoate, is not contained within purchased materials, created, or emitted from the facility.

-Q10) Why doesn't the permit require testing to determine PFAS emission rates?
-Is ChemDesign or the Wisconsin DNR testing to determine PFAS emission rates?
+Q11) Why doesn't the permit require testing to determine PFAS emission rates?
+Is Tyco or Wisconsin DNR testing to determine PFAS emission rates?
 Why or why not?

-A10) There are currently no approved U.S. EPA methods for determining emission rates of PFAS compounds.
-The U.S. EPA is in the process of developing test methods.
-The Wisconsin DNR is working with the EPA and other states to gather knowledge of methods and, once testing methods are federally approved and enforceable, will use its authority to require testing where and when it is appropriate.
+A11) There are currently no approved U.S. EPA methods for determining emission rates of PFAS compounds.
+U.S. EPA is in the process of developing test methods.
+Wisconsin DNR is working with EPA and other states in gathering knowledge of methods and, once testing methods are federally approved and enforceable, will use its authority to require testing where and when it is appropriate.

-Q11) Since the permit does not have an expiration date, is the DNR required to reopen the permit if/when PFAS measurement techniques, air standards and control technologies are put into place?
+Q12) Since the permit does not have an expiration date, is DNR required to reopen the permit if/when PFAS measurement techniques, air standards, and control technologies are put into place?